Mansouri attack

-The Mansouri attack occurred on 13 April 1996, when an Israel Defence Forces helicopter attacked a vehicle in Mansouri, a village in Southern Lebanon, killing two women and four children.
+The Mansouri attack occurred on 13 April 1996, when an Israel Defence Forces helicopter attacked an ambulance in Mansouri, a village in Southern Lebanon, killing two women and four children.

 Attack

 At 1:30 PM, Abbas Jiha, a farmer and volunteer ambulance driver, was driving a Volvo vehicle, with the word "ambulance" written in red.
 He was taking wounded people as well as four of his children to Sidon.
-A US-made Israeli Apache helicopter chased the car and fired two missiles at it.
-It killed 6 civilians out of the 13 passengers who were escaping the village.
+A United States-made Israeli Apache helicopter followed the car and fired two missiles at it.
+The attack killed 6 civilians out of the 13 passengers who were escaping the village.
 The children ages ranged from 7 months to 9 years.